 Needless to say I'm very excited about it and I'm looking forward to spending these growing years with my children.

-I'm still excited, fourteen years later.
-Only now I'm excited about finishing this part of the journey, watching my children blossom into deeper expressions of who they've always been, and launching them into adulthood, with the knowledge, skills, attitudes and experience they've acquired in their homeschooling.
+I'm still excited, sixteen years later.
+Only now I'm excited about finishing the journey, watching my children blossom into deeper expressions of who they've always been, and launching them into adulthood, with the knowledge, skills, attitudes and experience they've acquired in their homeschooling.
 Living big ideas about the world and self in the everyday actions of work, study, love, and play.